 Other geothermal areas I have visited in Iceland:

 And if you want to see another area similar to Mt.
-Kerlingarfjöll and Hveradalir with beautiful rhyolite mountains, then I have written a couple of travel-blogs on Landmannalaugar in the Highlands:
+Kerlingarfjöll and Hveradalir with beautiful rhyolite mountains, then I have written a couple of travel-blogs on Landmannalaugar in the Highland:

 I have visited Mt.
 Kerlingarfjöll on a couple of occasions, mainly while driving the Kjölur route coming to and from Mývatn in the north.
 To visit this area in the summertime you can rent a car in Reykjavík and drive to the mountains in a couple of hours.

-Have a lovely time in the highlands of Iceland - safe travels :)
+Have a lovely time in the highland of Iceland - safe travels :)